lyroyce/d3x/README.md

 -----
 - Data

-    - **data(data)**
+    - **data(data, dataLoaded)**

-        Set the dataset of the chart. `data` could be an array, a function that returns an array, or an URL that returns a JSON array.
+        Set the dataset of the chart. `data` could be an array, a function that returns an array, or an Web Service endpoint that returns a JSON array. `dataLoaded` is an optional function used to receive and process the real data array each time the chart is refreshed.

     - **name(getNameFunc)**